 2. Present Your Retail Storefront Professionally

-Another key step to achieving success with your store is to present it in the best possible way.
+Another key step to success with your store is presenting it in the best possible way.
 It needs to look as professional and smart as can be if you want your audience to take you seriously.

-So try your best to avoid tacky and low-quality decor features that might make your store seem unprofessional.
+So try your best to avoid tacky, low-quality decor that might make your store seem unprofessional.

 3. Colors and Logo for Your Retail Storefront